yaqwsx/KiKit/doc/faq.md

 Until then you have two options to use KiKit on Windows:
 - use the pre-built [Docker image](https://hub.docker.com/r/yaqwsx/kikit) with KiKit
 - install KiCAD and KiKit inside [WSL](https://docs.microsoft.com/en-us/windows/wsl/about)

+Both of these procedures are described in the [installation document](installation.md).